VEuPathDB/StaticContent/content/ClinEpiDB/user_datasets_help.md

       <li><b>If geospatial data is present</b>
           <ul>
           <li>The file must have separate columns labeled “Latitude” and “Longitude”</li>
-          <li>Use WGS-84 format with floating point notation (e.g. "-6.5431", not "6.5431E") for Latitude and Longitude values
+          <li>Use WGS-84 format with floating point notation (e.g. "-6.5431", not "6.5431E") for Latitude and Longitude values</li>
           </ul>
       </li>
     </ul>